Atlas Helium Trail Review

 Ease Of Use

-The Helium Trail is quite easy to use.
-It passed our "first-time user" test with flying colors on several occasions.
-Though many of our testers prefer to see rubber pin-in-hole type straps used throughout a snowshoe binding, we do like how easy it is to get in and out of the bindings on this model.
-Overall, these bindings are some of the easiest to use in our review.
+The Helium Trail is easy to use.
+It passed our “first-time user” test with flying colors on several occasions.
+Many of our testers prefer to see rubber pin-in-hole type straps used throughout a snowshoe binding because they tend to be quite durable and intuitive to use.
+The Helium Trail delivered on this count.

-The heel of the binding features a standard rubber pin-in-hole type of strap.
-The end of the strap is flared and textured, making it easier to grip with gloves on.
+The heel of the binding features the same rubber pin-in-hole type of strap.
+The strap is secured with a plastic buckle that flips open and stays that way for easy loosening.
 The last thing we look at for this metric is heel lifters.
-The Helium has them, and we found them easy to engage and disengage, without too much resistance in either direction.
+The Helium has them, and we found them easy to engage and disengage without too much resistance in either direction.

 Bindings

 The Helium Trail features bindings that do everything we want.
-They're comfortable, and the plastic forefoot cage (Atlas calls this the "Wrapp Trail" binding) distributes binding pressure evenly around the foot.
-This means that pressure points are minimized whether you're wearing a stiff mountaineering boot or a soft trail shoe.
+They're comfortable, and the rubber forefoot net (Atlas calls this the “Wrapp Stretch” binding) distributes binding pressure evenly around the foot.
+The net is offset towards the inside of the foot.
+This means that hikers with boots that are both large and soft could feel pressure from the straps.